Colonel Gaddafi's iron rule over Libya would have celebrated its 42nd anniversary on Thursday 1 September this year.

 It is an obstacle that appears to be in the early stages of being resolved.
 After more than two months of closure, petrol stations are gradually re-opening across Tripoli - albeit to long, intimidating queues.

 Water shortages But much is still needed here.
 There's been little sign of the communities coming together to clean up the piles of rubbish everywhere.
+Instead, some have been set alight and as one resident here put it: "I can smell freedom but the stench of burning rubbish is stronger."

 An even bigger worry is security.
 Although it appears as though residents are firmly committed to manning checkpoints in their districts, a wider, more professional system is required.